Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Identify the likely phone prefix of up to 100 names and phone numbers (formatted or unformatted) according to local context.*
+*Identify the likely phone prefix of up to 100 names and phone numbers (formatted or unformatted) according to local context*

 > Body parameter